 The subscriber may enroll eligible dependents for coverage in this health plan under his or her individual contract.
 Eligible dependents must meet all of the same eligibility conditions as described above for an eligible individual.
 However, a dependent child may live outside of Massachusetts to attend school as long as he or she has not moved out of Massachusetts permanently.
-"Eligible dependents" include the subscriber's (or subscriber's spouse's) children who are under age 26.
-To be an eligible dependent, a child under age 26 is not required to live with the subscriber or the subscriber's spouse, be a dependent on the subscriber's or spouse's tax return, or be a full-time student.
+"Eligible dependents" include the subscriber's (or subscriber's spouse's) children until the end of the calendar month in which the child turns age 26.
+To be an eligible dependent, the child is not required to live with the subscriber or the subscriber's spouse, be a dependent on the subscriber's or spouse's tax return, or be a full-time student.
 These eligible dependents may include: